continuedev/continue/docs/docs/customize/model-providers/more/cohere.md

 # Cohere

-To setup Cohere, add the following to your `config.json` file:
+Before using Cohere, visit the [Cohere dashboard](https://dashboard.cohere.com/api-keys) to create an API key.

+## Chat model

+We recommend configuring **Command-R Plus** as your chat model.

 ```json title="config.json"
 {